MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/administering-exchange-online-multi-geo.md

 For more information about creating new user accounts and finding LicenseAssignment values in Azure AD PowerShell, see [Create user accounts with Office 365 PowerShell](https://docs.microsoft.com/office365/enterprise/powershell/create-user-accounts-with-office-365-powershell) and [View licenses and services with Office 365 PowerShell](https://docs.microsoft.com/office365/enterprise/powershell/view-licenses-and-services-with-office-365-powershell).

 > **Note:**
 > If you are using Exchange Online PowerShell to enable a mailbox and need the mailbox to be created directly in the Geo that's specified in **PreferredDataLocation**, you need to use an Exchange Online cmdlet such as **Enable-Mailbox** or **New-Mailbox** directly against the cloud service.
-If you use the **Enable-RemoteMailbox** on-premises Exchange cmdlet, the mailbox will be created in the default Geo.
+If you use the **Enable-RemoteMailbox** on-premises Exchange cmdlet, the mailbox will be created in the central location.

 ## Onboard existing on-premises mailboxes in a specific geo location
 You can use the standard onboarding tools and processes to migrate a mailbox from an on-premises Exchange organization to Exchange Online, including the [Migration dashboard in the EAC](https://support.office.com/article/d164b35c-f624-4f83-ac58-b7cae96ab331), and the [New-MigrationBatch](https://docs.microsoft.com/powershell/module/exchange/move-and-migration/new-migrationbatch) cmdlet in Exchange Online PowerShell.